kdiegorsantos/hadouken/README.md

 # [hadouken](https://github.com/kdiegorsantos/hadouken)

-This ansible role was builded to collect information about hardware and software from Linux servers and insert this informations on a sqlite3 database.
+This ansible role collect information about hardware and software from Linux servers and insert this informations on a sqlite3 database.

-There is ansible tasks to.
+The process happens in three phases.

 - Distribute and execute hadouken.py
 - Collect the json file that hadouken.py generates
 - Execute update-db.py to load json info in the database

-This application was made to run and collect information about.

-- Red Hat Enterprise Linux
-- EMC Storage
-- Veritas InfoScale and Cluster Server
+I included commands to collect information about EMC Storage, Veritas InfoScale and Cluster Server instead.
-- Any virtual or physical hardware

 ----